salmanhadli/social-support-app-web/README.md

 ## 🔑 Environment Variables

-To use the AI writing assistance feature, you need to provide an OpenAI API key.
+To use the AI writing assistance feature, you need to provide a Google Gemini API key.

--   `VITE_OPENAI_API_KEY`: Your secret API key from OpenAI.
+-   `VITE_GEMINI_API_KEY`: Your secret API key from Google AI Studio.

-You can obtain a key from the OpenAI Platform.
-The application reads this key from `import.meta.env.VITE_OPENAI_API_KEY` and uses it to make requests to the Chat Completions endpoint with the `gpt-3.5-turbo` model.
+You can obtain a key from Google AI Studio.
+The application reads this key from `import.meta.env.VITE_GEMINI_API_KEY` and uses it to make requests to the Gemini API.

 ## 📈 Future Improvements